babylonchain/babylon/docs/staking-script.md

 where:

-- Staker_PK is btc holder public key
+- Staker_PK is btc staker public key
 - Timelock_Blocks is unbonding time.
 It must be lower or equal 65535, but larger than `max(MinUnbondingTime, CheckpointFinalizationTimeout)`. `MinUnbondingTime` and `CheckpointFinalizationTimeout` are Babylon parameters.